IlyaBokovenko/DebugMCP/README.md

 - DebugMCP extension in your installed extensions
 - MCP server automatically running on port 3001 (configurable)
 - Debug tools available to connected AI assistants

+> **📝 Note**: No additional debugging rule instructions are needed - the extension works out of the box.

 > **💡 Tip**: Enable auto-approval for all debugmcp tools in your AI assistant to create seamless debugging workflows without constant approval interruptions.